Devastating photo of father and daughter drowned in Rio Grande | DW | 26.06.2019

 As the Mexican border office was closed on Sundays, the family then set out on foot along the river, until they reached a point where they tried to cross.
 Frustration with the inability to process his family's case appears to be what motivated the father to attempt the dangerous crossing.

-Ramirez swam to the US side of the river bank of the river and left his daughter there, to head back to the Mexican side and help his wife cross.
+Ramirez swam to the US side of the river bank and left his daughter there, to head back to the Mexican side and help his wife cross.
 But the child jumped into the water as he was on his way.

 The father rushed back, managing to grab his daughter and hold on to her, but a strong current swept them away.